csci399-enterprisesoftwaredevelopment/syllabus/course-outline.md

 #### Homework (Due 19 Jan 2017)

 * Download and install [Android Studio](https://developer.android.com/studio/index.html) (if you have not done so already)
+* Skim Chapter 3 of Introduction to Android Application Development
-* Read Chapter 3 of Introduction to Android Application Development
+* Read Chapter 4 of Introduction to Android Application Development
 * Post one programming/android question and one answer in Piazza

 ### Class 2 - 19 Jan 2017